iamseki/chat-go/README.md

 Now you're ready to go ;)

-#### :floppy_disk: install dependencies
-  In go, you don't have to worry about dependencies, because i'm using go modules.

 #### :key: Setup Env vars

 > create **.env** file in root to set **OAuth credentials**, like this: